 Attributes are a completely new concept in LuaTEX.
-Syntactically, they behave a lot like counters: attributes obey $T_EX$ 's nesting stack and can be used after \the etc. just like the normal \count registers.
+Syntactically, they behave a lot like counter attributes obey $T_EX$ 's nesting stack and can be used after \the etc. just like the normal \courses registers.

-\attribute (16-bit number) (optional equals) (32-bit number) \attributedef (csname) (optional equals) (16-bit number)
+\attribute (16-bit number) (optional equals) (32-bit number)

+\attributedef (csname) (optional equals) (16-bit number)

 Conceptually, an attribute is either 'set' or 'unset'.
-Unset attributes have a special negative value to indicate that they are unset, that value is the lowest legal value: -"7FFFFFFF in hexadecimal, a.k.a. -2147483647 in decimal.
-It follows that the value -"7FFFFFFF cannot be used as a legal attribute value, but you can assign - "7FFFFFF to 'unset' an attribute.
-All attributes start out in this 'unset' state in iniTFX.
+Unset attributes have a special negative value indicate that they are unset, that value is the lowest legal value: -"7FFFFFFF in hexadecima.k.a. -2147483647 in decimal.
+It follows that the value -"7FFFFFFF cannot be used as a le attribute value, but you can assign - "7FFFFFFF to 'unset' an attribute.
+All attributes start out this 'unset' state in iniTEX.

-Attributes can be used as extra counter values, but their usefulness comes mostly from the fact that the numbers and values of all 'set' attributes are attached to all nodes created in their scope.
+Attributes can be used as extra counter values, but their usefulness comes mostly from the f that the numbers and values of all 'set' attributes are attached to all nodes created in th scope.
 These can then be queried from any Lua code that deals with node processing.
-Further information about how to use attributes for node list processing from Lua is given in chapter 8.
+Furth information about how to use attributes for node list processing from Lua is given in chapter

 Attributes are stored in a sorted (sparse) linked list that are shared when possible.
-This permits efficient testing and updating.
-You can define many thousands of attributes but normally such a large number makes no sense and is also not that efficient because each node carries a (possibly shared) link to a list of currently set attributes.
-But they are a convenient extension and one of the first extensions we implemented in $LuaT_EX$ .
+This perm efficient testing and updating.
+You can define many thousands of attributes but normally suc large number makes no sense and is also not that efficient because each node carries a (possi shared) link to a list of currently set attributes.
+But they are a convenient extension and one the first extensions we implemented in $LuaT_EX$ .